weng-lab/SCREEN/graphql/docs/queries/overview.md

 data.
 Here, we'll briefly describe the data available, but go into more depth, with examples, for each in separate pages.

+## Retrieving metadata

+In many queries, specific names for biosamples, cell compartments, transcription factors, etc. are required/optional for input.
+So, it's important to be able to get a list of these.
+The `globals` field allows querying these by assembly, the input files used for SCREEN, and some other miscellaneous data such as binned cCRE counts across the genome.

 ## Searching for cCREs

 In order to search for ccREs, you can use the `ccres` field. ccREs can be